jedicontributors/jedi-kafka-client/README.md

 Unsuccess messages are checked with retry policies that are defined in configuration file. responseCode 0 stands for Success operation.

-# Initializing KafkaService
+# Initializing JediKafkaClient

-Clients must simply create a KafkaService instance.
+Clients must simply create a JediKafkaClient instance.

-KafkaService looks for a kafka-config.json file in classpath and creates producers and consumers.
+JediKafkaClient looks for a kafka-config.json file in classpath and creates producers and consumers.

-KafkaService kafkaService  = new KafkaService();
+JediKafkaClient jediKafkaClient = JediKafkaClient.getInstance();

 Alternatively different filename can be used.

-KafkaService kafkaService = new KafkaService("otherKafkaConfig.json");
+JediKafkaClient jediKafkaClient = JediKafkaClient.getInstance("otherKafkaConfig.json");

 # Consumer Registeration
 Consumer handler code ,which is a client code, must be registered for specific topic.